 Unique architectural design by world-renowned Ron Arad / building materials and concept are unlike anything built in Israel and are of a considerably higher standard.

-This iconic facility (already attracting national and international interest) will change the face of healthcare for northeastern Israel as it will usher in an era of near-to-home cancer treatment and care unavailable until now to more than a half million residents.
-The Beit Shulamit Cancer Center will provide a welcoming close-to-nature haven for consultations, testing, diagnosis, state-of-the-art radiation therapy, complimentary therapies, ambulatory chemo-therapy, adult and pediatric inpatient departments, a unique well-being center and will house an exceptional Cancer Research Center.
+Beit Shulamit will change the face of healthcare for northeastern Israel as it will usher in an era of near-to-home cancer treatment and care.
+It will provide a welcoming close-to-nature haven for consultations, testing, diagnosis, state-of-the-art radiation therapy, complimentary therapies, ambulatory chemo-therapy, adult and pediatric inpatient departments, a unique well-being center and will house an exceptional Cancer Research Center.

 Adult clinics will include a hematology unit (leukemia, lymphoma etc.) and an oncology unit (colon cancer, lung cancer etc. The clinics are expected to be visited by 10,000 patients every year.

 The day hospital department is expected to administer close to 20,000 chemotherapy treatments a year to oncology and hematology patients.
 The department will comprise multiple chemotherapy stations, specially designed to offer a wide-range of options, starting in treatment in a private room, through to a communal treatment space that allows social interaction.
 All stations will have a view to the open grounds and nature.

 The Oncology-Hematology Center is expected to service close to 4,000 children every year.
 The Center will offer diagnosis, ambulatory treatment and day treatment for children.
 The Center will contain separate areas for oncology treatments and hematology treatments, as well as several isolation rooms.
 The design of the Center will be child-friendly and appropriate and will include a separate entrance and a playground.